MicrosoftDocs/quantum-docs/articles/provider-quantinuum.md

 Quantinuum's targets correspond to a **Basic Measurement Feedback** profile.
 For more information about this target profile and its limitations, see [Understanding target profile types in Azure Quantum](xref:microsoft.quantum.target-profiles#create-and-run-applications-for-basic-measurement-feedback-profile-targets).

+All of Quantinuum's targets now support Integrated hybrid circuits.
+For more information about submitting integrated hybrid jobs, see [Integrated hybrid computing](xref:microsoft.quantum.hybrid.integrated).

 To get started using the Quantinuum provider on Azure Quantum, see [Get started with Q# and an Azure Quantum notebook](xref:microsoft.quantum.get-started.notebooks).

 ## Syntax Checkers